-But Hobie’s first thermoformed boat is more than a cheap ride, it represents a response to the trend in value designs allowing new anglers to get into the sport on a great boat.
+In fact, Hobie’s first thermoformed boat is more than a cheap ride.
+The Mirage Passport 10.5 represents a response to the trend in value designs allowing new anglers to get into the sport on a great boat.

 When I pointed this out to Hobie Product Manager Morgan Promnitz, he laughed and shook his head.
 “This is our response to the bargain boat,” he admits.